Pranshul-Thakur/Emotion_Recognition/README.md

 # Emotion Recognition Project

-This project implements real-time emotion recognition using Python, OpenCV, and TensorFlow.
+This project implements real-time face recognition using Python, OpenCV, and facerec.

 ## Requirements